MatheusVazManzke/steam-analysis/README.md

 11. [Model Interpretation](#Model-Interpretation)
 12. [API](#API)

-</small> Note: If you want to see the workflow and the code, go straight to [Scaffolding](#Scaffolding).
-Overall, there are some unnecessary complexities for a project of this scale.
+</small> Note: Overall, there are some unnecessary complexities for a project of this scale.
 I still hope that it serves as an example of my baseline workflow.</small>

 ==============================

 # Introduction

-My main goal here is documenting my workflow, so that I can have an easy source of reference.
-I do hope, though, that it may be useful to the occasional lost wanderer that may end up here.
-For in data science, we are all eternal learners.
+My main goal here is to document my workflow, providing an easy reference for best practices and reusable code.
+I also hope it may be useful to the occasional lost wanderer who stumbles upon it.

-"How can I actually use this 'model' of yours?" - asked a friend of mine.
-I had no idea.
-The mathematical core of Machine Learning is a thing of beauty and one can easily become enraptured by its promises.
-I thought I was some sort of meta-oracle, writting in arcane language and teaching machines how to tread the unknown.
-But 'If a tree falls in a forest and no one is around to hear it, does it make a sound?'; If my models exist only in the comforting cells of my notebooks, are they learning anything at all?
-Are they able to withstand reality?
-Or, like phosporus when exposed to the atmosphere, will they dissolve spectacularly?
-That question I was asked cast me out of the dreamy space of beautiful abstractions and heeded me to the answer.

-I decided to start by hunting the real datasets and the real demands myself. knocked on the doors of local businesses and offered my skills.
-It was not long before I got some data to work with.
-It was hell.
-A pile of directories and files, duplicated names and a towering monolith of an environment.
-Soon I reached a cognitive bottleneck.
-I could not keep track of things, I had to redo work; either because I could not easily understand what I had done earlier or because I had outright lost the files.
-This Babel was not touching heaven.
-It was built to fall.

-I decided to make an intertemporal pact with myself.
-I assured my future self that I would adhere to a principled structure.
-I paid future ease of information handling with present learning curve.
-I had a clear goal in sight: I wanted all my projects to be easy to navigate, easy to read, and easy to reproduce.

-In the end, the process of learning was fun and I hope to share some gems here so that the next person can have an even shorter learning curve.

 # Scaffolding